1758 - Austrian invasion of Saxony

 On August 7, Daun sent Loudon with a strong corps towards Upper Lusatia.

-On August 12, Prince Heinrich's Main Army occupied the following positions:
+- Prince Heinrich's Main Army occupied the following positions:

 - Pirna and Sonnenstein guarded by Garrison Regiment Nr.
 IV von Grape;